okviz/okviz.github.io/_docs/smart-filter-pro/mode/dropdown.md

 ## Incremental Loading

-The Dropdown mode populates the drop-down list using a tecnique called ***Incremental Loading*** – it doesn't load all data at once, but requests small blocks of values (5000) at a time, completing the list incrementally.
+The Dropdown mode populates the drop-down list using a technique called ***Incremental Loading*** – it doesn't load all data at once, but requests small blocks of values (5000) at a time, completing the list incrementally.
 This means that, with a large volume of data, this process may take several seconds during which some values are not available for queries.

 > Keep in mind that you can limit the [number of rows to retrieve](max-rows) with a specific option.